As an Amazon Associate I earn from qualifying purchases.

 Risks of Pregnancy’s Back-to-Back

-Due to the toll one’s body takes during a pregnancy, it is not recommended to have a back-to-back pregnancy.
+Due to the toll one’s body takes during a pregnancy, it is not recommended to have pregnancies back-to-back.
 The World Health Organisation recommends a gap of 2 to 5 years before you welcome a new life into this world.

 Risks of Having Irish Twins: